JoseRoca/WinFBX/docs/Numeric datatypes/CCUR Class.md

 c = "77777.999"
 ```

-The operator that accepts a DOUBLE value is particulary useful, because it allows to set the integer and fractionary parts at the same time with just a number, e.g.
+Passing a DOUBLE value allows to set the integer and fractionary parts at the same time with just a number, e.g.

 ```
 DIM c AS CCUR = 12345.1234